 No, shipping expenses to me are not included in the purchase price but it is fairly inexpensive and easy to ship.
 Simply send in a letter envelope.

 How long does it take to make a pendant?

-It takes approximately 4-8 weeks to create your piece from the time I receive your milk/fillings unless otherwise posted on the order status page.
+Generally, it takes approximately 4-10 weeks to create your piece from the time I receive your milk/fillings unless otherwise posted on the order status page.
 Keep in mind that smaller pendants and charms take much less time to create than the larger, resin pieces that require more curing time.
-Spring and summer processing is greatly extended to approximately 20 weeks.
+During peak ordering seasons processing can be greatly extended at times.

 How long does shipping take?